Skip to main content

 SQL Persistence

-ausus/persistence-sql (layer L3) is the v0.1.0 persistence driver.
+ausus/persistence-sql (layer L3) is the SQLite persistence driver.
 It is SQLite-backed, derives its schema from the metadata graph, and enforces tenant isolation and optimistic concurrency.
+It is one of two implementations of the kernel PersistenceDriver contract — see the shared contract & PostgreSQL below.

 Deriving the schema